 Top of the page

-If you've decided to become a donor, be sure to let your family, friends, and doctor know.
-You can also include your wish to be an organ and tissue donor when you prepare an advance care plan.
+Include your wish to be an organ donor when you prepare an advance care plan.

 Organs to donate include:

 © 1995-2023 Healthwise, Incorporated.
 All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.